ChocolateLoverRaj/rust-os-tutorial/Part 03 - Serial Port/README.md

 ![QEMU Screenshot with "Hello World!"](./QEMU_Screenshot.png)

-We can make QEMU not create a window and print COM1 to the terminal by using `-nographic`.
+We can make QEMU not create a window and print COM1 to the terminal by using `--nographic`.
 Let's also update `tasks.json`.
-Note that when you specify `-nographic`, you can't close QEMU with `Ctrl + C` and instead have to use `Ctrl + A` and then press `X`.
+Note that when you specify `--nographic`, you can't close QEMU with `Ctrl + C` and instead have to use `Ctrl + A` and then press `X`.